good-loop/doc/pages/policy/equal-opportunities.md

 ## 5. Employment

-(a) Good-Loop will not discriminate on the basis of sex, race, nationality, marital status, disability, age, part-time or fixed term contract status, sexual orientation or religion in the allocation of duties between employees employed at any level with comparable job descriptions.
+(a) Good-Loop will not discriminate on the basis of any Diversity Category in the allocation of duties between employees employed at any level with comparable job descriptions.

 (b) Good-Loop will put in place any reasonable measures and/or